REGISTRATION GUIDE

 Requirements for NAPIT Registration

-The requirements for NAPIT electrical registration are consistent with industry standards and are largely the same as those for NICEIC and other competent person schemes.
+The requirements for NAPIT electrical registration are consistent with industry standards and are largely the same as those for any other competent person scheme.

-• Inspection & Testing: City & Guilds 2391 (or equivalent, such as the older 2394/2395) — required for initial verification and periodic inspection
+• Inspection & testing: City & Guilds 2391 or equivalent, such as the older 2394/2395 — needed for initial verification and periodic inspection

-• NVQ Level 3: NVQ Level 3 in Electrical Installation or equivalent vocational qualification (C&G 2357, 2365 with AM2, or equivalent)
+• NVQ Level 3: NVQ Level 3 in Electrical Installation or equivalent — City & Guilds 2357, or the 5357 apprenticeship, including the AM2 assessment

-• Test instruments: Calibrated multifunction tester, GS38-compliant voltage indicator, and (if not integrated) RCD tester.
+• Test instruments: calibrated multifunction tester, GS38-compliant voltage indicator, and an RCD tester if not integrated.
 All within calibration date.

-• Business premises: A fixed address for correspondence and records.
-Home address is acceptable.
+• Business premises: a fixed address for correspondence and records.
+A home address is acceptable.

-• Recent work samples: You must be able to provide samples of recent electrical installation certificates for the assessor to review.
+• Recent work samples: certificates from recent jobs for the assessor to review

 NAPIT Registration Costs